 Final Thoughts

+On Slavery.
 It is the human condition to view history backwards rather than forward.
 But sometimes we should try to view it from the perspective of those we study so that we can better understand their viewpoint.
 So, to understand the actions of the Founding Fathers we need to look at history from their perspective, not ours.
 Each was born into a pre-existing culture and were shaped by it, just as we are by ours.

 The institution of slavery—principally to provide labor for plantations—was deeply entrenched in southern colonies when the Founders were born and raised.
 The Virginians—Washington, Jefferson, and Madison—were raised in this slave dependent culture while John Adams, whose father was a Massachusetts preacher, was not.
 Although the Founders were outraged enough to challenge the intolerable yoke of British oppression, most had no similar outrage against slavery.
 Most seemed to be disturbed by it, but not profoundly.
 They were unwilling to challenge slavery in any meaningful way.